xmartlabs/PagerTabStripView/README.md

 2. Each pagerTabItem view can be of different type.
 3. Bar that contains pager tab item is placed on top.
 4. Indicator view indicates selected child view.
-5. `onPageAppear` callback to easily trigger actions when page is selected.
-6. Ability to update pagerTabItem according to highlighted, selected, normal state.
+5. Ability to update pagerTabItem according to highlighted, selected, normal state.

 ..and we've planned many more functionalities, we have plans to support each one of the XLPagerTabStrip [styles](https://github.com/xmartlabs/XLPagerTabStrip#pager-types).